-Download and listen at your convenience.
+Download the teleclass and listen at your convenience.

 Designed for: Therapists, counselors, mental health practitioners seeking to develop their knowledge of the field of human sexuality.

-- Describe three ways that pain, physical limitations and medical treatments can affect sexuality
+- Describe three ways that pain, physical limitations, and medical treatments can affect sexuality.

-- Recommend devices that can enable sexual pleasure and comfort
+- Recommend devices that can enable sexual pleasure and comfort.

 This training will introduce therapists to medical and psychological realities of pelvic pain disorders.
 According to leading research, the prevalence of women who experience vaginal pain is 9.3%, but the figure is even higher (up to 13%) for women between the ages of 20 and 30.
 For some, this will be a temporary gripe.
 For others, it may be a longer-lasting condition.
 It is imperative that therapists have the tools necessary to identify this need, diagnose the disorders, and have some idea as to the treatment of these conditions.
 The course will cover the biological mechanisms of sexual functioning, sexual pain, and penetration problems.
 It will also introduce practical tools and intervention techniques for treatment of genital pain disorders.